 To further highlight the numerous connections achieved within this project we are delighted to have Eral (Daisy) Saub employed as our lead on this project.
 Daisy was one of the eight women who took part in the very first Women in Construction Project in the Torres Strait, refurbishing the 4MW radio station building on Thursday Island two years ago.
 To be able to draw on her experience and skills developed through that project and her employment since, to lead and supervise this team is testament to the effectiveness of these programs.

-The work continues on the new office space, and we are delighted to report that Paul Ware Constructions, the company hosting our trainees, intends to find ongoing opportunities for a majority of our ten participants on Badu and other Islands upon the completion of this project.
+The work continues on the new office space, and we are delighted to report that Paul Ware Constructions, the company hosting our trainees, intends to find ongoing opportunities for some of our ten participants on Badu and other Islands upon the completion of this project (which you can now read about here).
 Through these positions, the project will fulfil our objective to build better economic futures for the trainees, their families and for communities throughout the Torres Strait.

 This training is proudly funded by the Queensland Government through its Skilling Queenslanders for Work initiative.